Et9797/helios-language-server/README.md

 - [ ] Go to definition

 ## Comments and tips (**IMPORTANT**)
-Currently only supports builtin types and methods up until Helios version v0.9.2 ( apart from import statements).
+Currently only supports builtin types and methods up until Helios v0.9.2 ( apart from import statements).

 While in general the tree-sitter parser works fairly decently, there are several shortcomings as it is not always error tolerant.